October 27, 2023

 First, you go to their old notebooks and see if you can track them down.
 After searching in several notebooks, you find that they stored them in the -80C in a box called “My samples”.
 So, you look through your freezers to finally find the box, and see that they are labelled with a date (yay!) and a numeric value 1-40.
 You go back to the lab notebook (which one was it again?!) and map these numeric values to the information stored in the notebook.

-The scenario above is a concise example of how the right sample tracking procedures and sample management software could save time and resources.
+So what is sample tracking?
+It’s just recording the what, where, and why of your samples for everyone in the lab who needs access to those samples.
+The scenario above is a concise example of how the right sample tracking procedures and sample management software could save your lab time and resources.

 Click here to learn how Sample Manager can help your lab.

 Accurate and efficient sample tracking is an important function of all well-organized labs.
 In order to identify, use and understand the context of a sample after it’s been collected, lab staff should at a minimum collect and notate the following information: